 There are thousands of plants that are native to our Region and we would like to see as many as we can recorded so we can see their ranges and if these change over time.

 Noosa Naturemapr is particularly interested in locating species rare in the region or new and emerging weeds before they become widespread.
 People may not be aware what a particular plant is, but they have been good at recognising that a plant is uncommon in an area.

 Well over 10,000 plants have been introduced into our region’s gardens and pastures from overseas and other parts of Australia.
-Garden plantings are not of interest to Atlas of Life in the Coastal Wilderness, but where plants stray from garden or amenity plantings into our bush they are of interest.
-Over 600 exotic and non-local natives have established in our Region’s bush.
+Garden plantings are not of interest, but where plants stray from garden or amenity plantings into our bush they are of interest.

 In just two years, our sister site Canberra Nature Map has more than doubled the known location of ACT rare plant records collected over the previous 110 years and has provided the first known ACT record of over a dozen new weed species, which has enabled their eradication.
 The continued reporting of these sorts of records are particularly encouraged.